AP FACT CHECK: Trump’s claims on vaccine, election are wrong

 THE FACTS: He’s making unsubstantiated claims.
 There is no evidence of widespread fraud in the 2020 election.
 In fact, election officials from both political parties have stated publicly that the election went well and international observers confirmed there were no serious irregularities.

 The issues Trump’s campaign and its allies have pointed to are typical in every election: problems with signatures, secrecy envelopes and postal marks on mail-in ballots, as well as the potential for a small number of ballots miscast or lost.
-With Biden leading Trump by wide margins in key battleground states, none of those issues would have any impact on the outcome of the election.
+With Democrat Joe Biden leading Trump by wide margins in key battleground states, none of those issues would have any impact on the outcome of the election.

 Trump’s campaign has also launched legal challenges complaining that their poll watchers were unable to scrutinize the voting process.
 Many of those challenges have been tossed out by judges, some within hours of their filing, and none of the complaints show any evidence that the outcome of the election was affected.